Screenly/Anthias/docs/developer-documentation.md

 export QT_QPA_EGLFS_DEBUG=1
 ```

-Screenly OSE WebView is a custom-built web browser based on the [QT](https://www.qt.io/) toolkit framework.
+Anthias WebView is a custom-built web browser based on the [QT](https://www.qt.io/) toolkit framework.
 The browser is assembled with a Dockerfile and built by a `webview/build_qt#.sh` script.

-For further info on these files and more, visit the following link: [https://github.com/Screenly/screenly-ose/tree/master/webview](https://github.com/Screenly/screenly-ose/tree/master/webview)
+For further info on these files and more, visit the following link: [https://github.com/Screenly/Anthias/tree/master/webview](https://github.com/Screenly/Anthias/tree/master/webview)